-The onboarding process is your customers’ first official engagement with your business, so it can make or break your relationship with them.
-In fact, poor onboarding is the third leading reason behind customer churn, right after wrong product fit and lack of engagement.
+The onboarding process is a crucial step in the customer journey which can make or break your relationship with your new clients.
+In fact, poor onboarding is the third leading reason behind customer churn, right after the wrong product fit and lack of engagement.

-The companies who nail their client onboarding on the other hand, see the biggest impact on retention, which boosts profits anywhere from 25% to 95% with just a 5% increase.
+The companies who nail their customer onboarding, on the other hand, see the biggest impact on client retention, which boosts profits anywhere from 25% to 95% with just a 5% increase.

-But despite all this, according to customers, a majority of companies are notoriously lacking in their onboarding processes.
-Over 90% of customers feel that the companies they buy from could do better when onboarding new users/customers.
+But despite all this, according to customers, the majority of businesses are notoriously lacking in their onboarding processes.
+Over 90% of customers feel that the companies they buy from could do better when onboarding new customers.

-So what can you do to provide a stellar onboarding experience that not only ensures loyalty but also brings in referrals?
+So what can you do to provide a stellar onboarding experience that not only builds loyalty but also brings in referrals?

 What is the process of client onboarding?